Thistle & Rabbit

 Daily Schedule

-At Thistle & Rabbit, our days unfold with a gentle rhythm that balances structure with freedom.
-Mornings begin with open exploration across our classroom and atelier, where children engage in art, sensory work, and collaborative play.
+At Thistle & Rabbit, mornings begin with open exploration across our classroom and atelier, where children engage in art, sensory work, and collaborative play.
 Music is woven throughout the day—through live guitar, piano, or ukulele when available, and recorded music during art and transitions—offering joyful moments of sound, movement, and expression.
 While each day follows a predictable rhythm, children are given space, time, and choice to follow their interests and grow in relationship with themselves, others, and the world around them.

 Monday-Thursday Schedule